RAGAVIKRISHNA/WeatherForecast-API-Automation/README.md

 # Introduction

-Web API Automation framework to test the endpoints of Weather Forecast data.
+API Automation framework to test the endpoints of Weather Forecast data.
 The framework is designed with TestNG for annotations and Reporting and REST Assured for managing API requests and responses.

 # Demo